knative/docs/blog/docs/articles/aws_to_func_migration.md

 ## A Simpler Knative Function for AWS S3

+!!! note

+    To learn more about Knative Functions and how to create, build and deploy a project using the `func` CLI, check out the [documentation](docs/functions){:target="_blank"}.

 In the [previous post](/blog/articles/consuming_s3_data_with_knative){:target="_blank"} we discuss how to consume notifications from AWS Lambda in an on-premise cluster using Knative Eventing.
-Lets take a look at the code again:
+Lets take a look at the `main.go` file from the S3 project again:

 ```go
 package function